Tropical Geometry and Mechanism Design

 \section{Acknowledgements}

 We wish to thank John Weymark for suggesting to explore possible connections of mechanism design to tropical geometry.
 Our geometric approach is inspired by his work with coauthors in \cite{cuff2012dominant}.
 Part of this work was written during the Hausdorff Center Conference ``Tropical Geometry and Economics''.
 We thank the participants for helpful discussions.
 The Hausdorff Center's role in catalyzing research in mathematical economics is gratefully acknowledged.
+We also wish to thank Benny Moldovanu and Martin Pollrich for helpful discussions.
 Finally we thank Paul Edelman and John Weymark for pointing out an error in an earlier version, and Alexey Kushnir for generously sharing his manuscript.